edannenberg/mage-mirror/README.md

 mage-mirror
 ==========

-Small Bash script to create and maintain a fully patched private Magento CE mirror.
+Small Bash script to create and maintain a fully patched Magento CE mirror.

 Features
 --------